-The antenna stations are connected through a very fast glass fiber network.
-This leads to the supercomputer of the Donald Smits Centre for Information Technology, that combines the data of thousands of antennas.
-With this software a virtual dish is created with a diameter of about 100 kilometers.
-The model is expanded with antenna stations in Germany, the UK, France and Sweden, which allows astronomers to observe even sharper detail.
-The largest distance between antennas is about 1500 kilometers.
+The antenna stations are linked by an ultra-fast fibre-optic network that transmits data to the supercomputer at the Donald Smits Centre for Information Technology.
+This system processes and combines data from thousands of antennas, creating a virtual dish about 100 kilometres in diameter.
+The network is extended with antenna stations in Germany, the UK, France and Sweden, allowing astronomers to make higher resolution observations.
+The maximum distance between the antennas is about 1,500 kilometres.

 LOFAR core (24 stations):